ngon3769/SignatureWorkPortfolio/README.md

 - The potential consequences of unchecked biases in LLMs.

 The discussions during the oral exam provided some additional insight and considerations, like why developers might be disincentivized to spend time addressing these biases during development.

+Working on this project showed me just how deeply intertwined technology and social issues are.
+As I dove into the research about gender and religious biases in Large Language Models, I discovered patterns that traced back decades before AI existed.
+The same gender stereotypes that kept women out of computer science in the 1960s were showing up in modern AI systems, just in more subtle ways.
+For instance, when given prompts about leadership roles, these models often defaulted to male pronouns, while caregiving roles defaulted to female pronouns.

+The religious biases were equally concerning.
+I found that LLMs often displayed oversimplified or stereotypical views of different faiths, particularly minority religions.
+This wasn't surprising given that these models learn from internet data, which reflects centuries of historical prejudices and power dynamics.
+What struck me most was how these biases could silently scale - a single biased model could affect millions of users, perpetuating these stereotypes in ways that would be hard to detect or correct.

+This research embodied St. Thomas's commitment to advancing the common good through critical examination of complex issues.
+By analyzing these biases from both technical and humanistic perspectives, I learned that since AI is taught to recognize patterns instead of understanding context, to buile ethical AI it is up to the creators to make the conscious effort to understand and address the historical and social contexts that shape our technology.

+The most valuable lesson wasn't just identifying these biases but understanding why they persist.
+Companies often prioritize rapid development over careful bias mitigation, viewing it as an optional feature rather than a core requirement.
+This helped me realize that as a future developer, I have a responsibility to advocate for ethical considerations in AI development, even when it might be easier or more profitable to ignore them.

 This work integrates technical, social, and theological insights to address a critical issue.
 From a theological perspective, it emphasizes the importance of recognizing human dignity and preventing harm through technology.
 Incorporating feminist theory helped explore the structural roots of bias, connecting social systems to computational models.
 By combining these perspectives, the paper proposes solutions that balance technical rigor with ethical considerations, showcasing the importance of interdisciplinary thinking in solving modern challenges.